YeruchamB/archiver-extension/README.md

-# Archive.is URL Archiver Chrome Extension
+# Wayback Machine URL Archiver Chrome Extension

-A simple Chrome extension that allows you to quickly archive any webpage using archive.is.
+A simple Chrome extension that allows you to quickly archive any webpage using the Internet Archive's Wayback Machine.

 ## Features

 - One-click archiving of the current tab's URL
-- Automatically opens archive.is in a new tab with the current URL pre-filled
+- Automatically checks if the URL is already archived in the Wayback Machine
+- If archived, opens the archived version directly
+- If not archived, displays a message that no archived version was found
 - No approval prompts or delays - instant archiving

 ## Installation